Nutrition

 4. Blueberries

-Toss these little mood boosters into a smoothie, add them to your blueberry waffles or enjoy this food that relieves stress on its own to keep your stress in check and your body feeling good.
+Toss these little mood boosters into a smoothie, add them to waffle batter or enjoy this food that relieves stress on its own to keep your stress in check and your body feeling good.

 5. Kimchi

-Kimchi is more than a flavorful side dish — surprisingly it’s one of the best foods that relieve stress.
+Kimchi is more than a flavorful side dish — surprisingly, it’s also a food that relieves stress.
 This tangy Korean fermented cabbage dish is packed with probiotics that support gut health.
-Since gut health is closely linked to brain health, a happy gut can mean a happier, less stressed you.
+Since gut health is closely linked to brain health, a happy gut can mean a happier, less-stressed you.

 via Canva